-- U.N. sanctions have progressively targeted officials, government branches and businesses linked to Iran’s nuclear program and military.
-The resolutions have included travel bans and asset freezes on individuals, front companies, and banks.
+- U.N. sanctions progressively targeted officials, government branches and businesses linked to Iran’s nuclear program and military.
+The resolutions included travel bans and asset freezes on individuals, front companies, and banks.

 - With each resolution, U.S. and European powers faced mounting difficulty winning international consensus to expand sanctions against Iran, particularly from Russia and China.

 - On July 14, 2015, Iran and the world’s six major powers reached a final deal to limit Iran’s nuclear activities in exchange for sanctions relief.
 The U.N.
 Security Council endorsed the agreement in a resolution less than a week later.

 - Pending U.N. confirmation of the exclusively peaceful nature of Iran’s nuclear program, the Security Council would terminate sanctions set out in resolutions adopted between 2006 and 2015.

 This chapter was originally published in 2010, and is updated as of November 2015.

 The world’s most comprehensive website on Iran, “The Primer” brings together 50 experts—Western and Iranian—in concise chapters on politics, economy, military, foreign policy, and the nuclear program.
 It chronicles events under six U.S. presidents.
 It also has leader bios, timelines, data on nuclear sites—and context for what lies ahead.
 Click here for a hardcopy.
 New articles are added at the top.